AlexCGoose/Sumiriku-Doc/Sumiriku Secret Doc.md

 Be blind to sorrow,\
 Let it not lead you astray.\
 A hand will guide you.

+\column

+#### Cultist's Poem

+The claw's grip strengthens around the night's jewel.
+Twin suns shine through autumn rain, falling on black lotus petals.
+By year's end the beast will make landfall.
+The bloodied arrow finds its mark.

+May we return the flame.

 {{pageNumber,auto}}
 {{footnote PART 2 | THE LIVING LORE}}